ZhuoyunZhong/Robotics-Software-Engineer-Projects/P3-Where-Am-I/README.md

 Launch the world file and scripts in Gazebo

 ```
-$ roslaunch my_robot world.launch
+$ roslaunch mcl_robot world.launch
-$ roslaunch ball_chaser ball_chaser.launch
+$ roslaunch mcl_robot amcl.launch
 ```

-Move the white ball so that the robot can see it.
-The robot will automatically follow the ball.
+In Rviz, you could move and localize the robot in two methods.

+**Option I**: Using navigation tool from Rviz.
+Click the `2D Nav Goal` button and then click a location in the map.
+The robot should be able to navigate to the desired location.

+**Option I**: Using `teleop` node to manually control the vehicle.
+Run

+`rosrun teleop_twist_keyboard teleop_twist_keyboard.py`.

+One could control the vehicle following the instruction.

 ## Directory Structure

 ```
-P2-Go-Chase-It                     # Go Chase It Project
+P3-Where-Am-I                      # Where am I Project
-├── my_robot                       # my_robot package
+├── mcl_robot                      # my_robot package
 │   ├── launch                     # launch folder for launch files
 │   │   ├── robot_description.launch
 │   │   ├── world.launch
+│   │   ├── amcl.launch
 │   ├── meshes                     # meshes folder for sensors
 │   │   ├── hokuyo.dae
 │   ├── urdf                       # urdf folder for xarco files